jcockbain/jamescockbain.com/content/blog/getting-most-common-letters-golang/index.md

 }
 ```

-The bit that's somewhat more involved is sorting them (with what is a custom sorting function).
+The bit that's somewhat more involved is sorting them (with a custom sorting function).

 For this, I use the Go `sort` package (https://golang.org/pkg/sort/) and a list of letter structs.